vo1dstarxx/vo1dstarxx/README.md

 I may struggle with wording and describing things, at times may become incoherent and leave actually insane typos, I would greatly appreciate to be told if something I said is impossible to decipher.
 Along with that I may struggle with correctly pinpointing and conveying tones, tone tags barely help and I actually have no clue how to properly use majority of them.

 Live love laugh block button is free, your health is not worth bitchy online argument.
-Also I'm a little liberal softie snowflake and I find "big back" jokes disgusting, deal with it.
+Also I'm a little liberal softie snowflake o I find "big back" anda ny -ist jokes disgusting, cry about it

 ## Don't start any actual conversations with me ("DNI")
 - Basic criteria (use slurs cannot reclaim, racists zionists ableists and etcetera).
 - A subkit, subgraft, medsword or sebpainter enjoyer.